-4. All stormwater from each lot must be directed to a lawful point of discharge such that it does not adversely affect surrounding properties or properties downstream from the development to the requirements and satisfaction of the Chief Executive Officer.
+- All stormwater from the property must be directed to a lawful point of discharge such that it does not adversely affect surrounding properties or properties downstream from the development. - 6.
+An RPEQ certified drainage plan must be submitted for endorsement by the Chief Executive Officer Prior to the issue of a development permit for building work and must: